 A lot of baked goods rely on baking powder for rise, which needs heat to fully do its job.
 So it's a good idea to wait until the oven is FULLY preheated before combining wet and dry ingredients in a batter.
 Then as soon as the batter is in the pan you're ready to pop it into the hot oven.

-During the first 10 to 15 minutes of baking it's especially important to keep the oven door closed.
-Opening the oven door can result in sunken and sad treats.
-The cold air that swooshes in lowers the oven temperature, possibly disrupting the rise and throwing off cook time.
+Especially during the first 10 to 15 minutes, it's important to keep the oven door closed.
+Opening the oven door lets in a whoosh of cold air, lowering the oven temperature, and possibly interrupting the rise of your baked goods.

 Near the end of bake time it's okay to quickly remove the pan from the oven and test for doneness.
 Just be sure the oven door is closed while you're carefully poking at the center of your brownies.
 If more time is needed, quickly transfer the pan back to the oven.